Table of Contents

 GPS Age on Externally Powered Devices

-Powered devices such as the Bolt, G62 and Dart2 do not send a new GPS fix to the server on heartbeats (i.e. when sitting stationary) The device turns on it's GPS every 2 hours to download new aiding data and ephimeredes to speed up subsequent fixes, but the position from the end of the last trip is reported.
+Externally powered devices such as the Bolt, G70 and Dart3 do not send a new GPS fix to the server on heartbeats (i.e. when sitting stationary) The device turns on its GPS every 2 hours to download new aiding data and ephemerides to speed up subsequent fixes, but the position from the end of the last trip is reported.
 Because of this behaviour, while parked the GPS age of a powered device will increase.
 On the latest version of FW - you may see up to 2hrs age, on older versions, the age will increase by an hour every heartbeat, indefinitely.

-As soon as a trip starts it should drop back to 0/unknown if the fix on a start of trip was successful.
+As soon as a trip starts it should drop back to 0/unknown if the fix at the start of the trip was successful.

 How to use the GPS Age indicator